Requesting Housing Accommodations

 Do NOT wait to select a room until after you meet with DS.
 Room assignments can easily be changed if necessary.
 Students who wait to select a room may have fewer options.

 Housing accommodations are based on medical evidence of need and are determined on a case-by-case basis by a team of medical and disability experts.
 Documentation should provide information about the specific functional limitations caused by the disability.
 Any recommendations should be directly linked to the impact or functional limitations associated with the disability, or medication prescribed to control symptoms and include a clear rationale based on level of impairment.
-While recommendations about specific accommodations from medical providers will be taken into consideration, the Housing Accommodation Committee determines what housing accommodations are necessary to provide equal access.
+While recommendations about specific accommodations from medical providers will be taken into consideration, Disability Services determines what housing accommodations are necessary to provide equal access.
 We strongly recommend medical providers complete our Housing - Disability Verification Form, as it contains additional information not often addressed in a typical doctor's note.

 Reasons a Housing Accommodation May Be Denied